yast/yast-storage-ng/doc/installer-hacks.md

   such technologies we will need an object-oriented replacement.
 Or maybe it's not needed anymore if udev does that job now.

-* Commented the code that reads files from previous installations right after hard drives probing.
-It affects importing of previous ssh keys and users.

 * Commented the code used to remember across executions (self-update) that the user canceled multipath activation.